 The Church was finally completed and blessed by Bishop Barillon, Bishop of Malacca on 11th September 1910, much to the delight of the 200 Cantonese and Hakka Catholics who made up the first parishioners.
 By the time the Church had its Silver Jubilee celebrations in 1935, the congregation had become 2,150 strong!

 Alas!
-On the fateful afternoon of 15th February 1942, World War II sprang upon Singapore as firing Japanese shells hit the Church’s root and destroyed the ceiling, pews and fittings.
+On the fateful afternoon of 15th February 1942, World War II sprang upon Singapore as firing Japanese shells hit the Church’s roof and destroyed the ceiling, pews and fittings.
 It was thanks and praise to God that the destruction did not hurt anyone as the Chinese New Year thanksgiving mass for that morning was already over.
 Not much was known on how the Church was rebuilt after the war.

 Since being built, several rounds of renovations were done in 1969, 1985, 2002 and 2007 to upgrade and improve the Church over the years.
 The last renovation was undertaken by the parish priest, Father Paul Tay that saw the building of a seven-and-a-half Church community building with two shop houses units as the frontage.
 At the last round of renovations, a columbarium garden was also built behind the church, making it the third parish in Singapore to have a columbarium at that time after the Churches of St Teresa and Holy Trinity.
 With Father Tay’s retirement in 2015, Father Stephen Yim, whose parents were married in Sacred Heart, assumed the responsibilities of being the parish priest of the Church.